Nuclear suppression of $\phi$ meson yields with large $p_T$ at the RHIC and the LHC: Results and discussions

 In Fig.~\ref{fig:ratiophiAANLO}, we plot the yield ratio $\phi/\pi^{0}$ as functions of $p_T$ in p+p and A+A collisions with $\sqrt{s_{NN}}=200$~GeV at the RHIC, and with $\sqrt{s_{NN}}=2.76$~TeV at the LHC.
 In Fig.~\ref{fig:ratiophirhiceta} and Fig.~\ref{fig:ratiophirhicrho} we demonstrate the yield ratios $\phi/\eta$ and $\phi/\rho^{0}$ in p+p and A+A collisions.
 We could observe that these three yield ratios $\phi/\pi^{0}$, $\phi/\eta$ and $\phi/\rho^{0}$ really show distinct behaviour at very high $p_T$ in A+A collisions from the ones in p+p at both the RHIC and the LHC energies, and the distinctions are more obvious at the RHIC.

 We notice that the identified leading hadron production in HIC should in general be determined by three factors: the initial hard parton-jet spectrum, the parton energy loss mechanism, and parton FFs to the hadron in vacuum.
+These three factors are intertwined with each other.
 Even though leading hadrons in HIC are produced in the same scenario that the parent parton first loses its energy in the produced QCD medium and then fragments into a leading hadron in the vacuum with the same probabilities governing high $p_T$ hadron production in the elementary p+p collisions, the high $p_T$ yield ratios of hadrons of different species in A+A may show distinct behaviour from those in p+p due to their inherited characteristic parton FFs.
 The yield ratios of $\phi/\pi^{0}$, $\phi/\eta$ and $\phi/\rho^{0}$ discussed in this manuscript demonstrated clearly this property of high $p_T$ identified hadron productions in HIC.
-This research is supported by the MOST in China under Project No. 2014CB845404, and by NSFC of China with Project Nos.
-11435004, 11322546, and 11521064.